 Climate-related and environmental risks have distinctive characteristics that warrant particular consideration by supervisors and institutions alike.
-These characteristics include the far-reaching impact in breadth and magnitude, an uncertain and extended time horizon and the dependency on short-term action.16
+These characteristics include the far-reaching impact in breadth and magnitude, an uncertain and longer-term time horizon and the dependency on short-term action.21

-Climate change has a far-reaching impact in terms of the business activities and geographical areas affected.
-Sectors that are more likely to be physically impacted are, amongst others, agriculture, forestry, fisheries, human health, energy, transport and infrastructure and tourism.
-Sectors that are likely to be impacted by the transition to a low-carbon economy include energy, transport, manufacturing, construction and agriculture.17 Geographically, the impact of climate change is expected to vary substantially across the world.
-The European Environment Agency concludes that, in Europe, the most costly effects in southern Europe are projected to be increases in energy demand and heat waves, in western Europe coastal flooding and heat waves, in northern Europe coastal and river flooding, and in eastern Europe river flooding.18 The impact may differ considerably across given sectors and given geographical areas.

-Climate-related risk for euro area institutions is expected to primarily materialise in the medium to long term.19 As the planning horizon and average loan tenor for institutions is typically shorter than the time horizon in which the effects of climate change would primarily manifest,20 it is important for institutions to take a forward-looking approach and consider a longer than usual time horizon.
-In addition, adopting a forward-looking perspective should enable institutions to be able to respond in a timely manner should
+Climate change has a far-reaching impact in terms of the business activities and geographic areas affected.
+Sectors that are more likely to be physically impacted are, amongst others, agriculture, forestry, fisheries, human health, energy, mining, transport and infrastructure, and tourism.
+Sectors that are likely to be impacted by the transition to a low-carbon economy include energy, transport, manufacturing, construction and agriculture.22 In particular, assets that are directly or indirectly associated with the extraction, processing, combustion or use of fossil fuels, or which are not sufficiently energy efficient, may suddenly and significantly decrease in value or even become "stranded assets".23 Geographically, the impact of climate change is expected to vary substantially across the world.
+The European Environment Agency concludes that, in Europe, the most costly effects in southern Europe are projected to be increases in energy demand and heat waves, in western Europe coastal flooding and heat waves, in northern Europe coastal and river flooding, and in eastern Europe river flooding.24 The impact may differ considerably across given sectors and given geographic areas.
+Climate-related and environmental risks for euro area institutions are expected to primarily materialise in the medium to long term.25 As the planning horizon and average loan tenor for institutions is typically shorter than the time horizon in which the effects of climate-related change and environmental degradation would primarily arise,26 it is important for institutions to take a forward-looking approach and consider a longer than usual time horizon.
+In addition, adopting a forward-looking perspective enables institutions to respond in a timely manner should the pace of the transition to a low-carbon economy accelerate and transition risks materialise more rapidly than expected.